Doc Brown's Biology Revision Notes

 feet on ice!), are helped to survive in extreme cold conditions (<0oC)

 by producing antifreeze proteins in their tissue fluids.
-Rather like putting

 otherwise damage cell structure.

-More on examples of adaptations and extremophiles
+More on thoughts on adaptations including extremophiles

 Don't forget that microorganisms, like